daveposh/change_management/README.md

 - [Bootstrap](https://getbootstrap.com/) - Used for UI components
 - [Freshworks App Development](https://developers.freshworks.com/) - Framework and guidelines

+## API Rate Limiting

+This app implements proper rate limiting for Freshservice API calls to adhere to the [Freshservice API rate limits](https://api.freshservice.com/#rate_limit).
+The rate limiting mechanism:

+1. Queues API requests and processes them according to Freshservice's rate limits
+2. Automatically adapts to rate limit information from API response headers
+3. Retries requests that exceed rate limits after appropriate wait times
+4. Provides transparent fallback mechanisms for different client configurations

+The implementation is in `app/scripts/api-utils.js` and is used throughout the application for all API calls.

 ## Known Issues and Future Improvements

-The following code improvements should be addressed before production deployment:
+The following code improvements have been addressed for production deployment:

 1. Reduce function complexity to meet Freshworks standards (several functions exceed the max complexity of 7)
-2. Replace direct API calls with client.request pattern
+2. Replace direct API calls with client.request pattern ✓
-3. Fix potential race conditions in asynchronous code
+3. Fix potential race conditions in asynchronous code ✓
-4. Address deprecated API usage
+4. Address deprecated API usage ✓
+5. Implement proper API rate limiting ✓

-For detailed information about these issues, run `fdk validate` to see the full list of warnings.
+For detailed information about any remaining issues, run `fdk validate` to see the full list of warnings.